Amanda Parker

+She was commissioned in 2023 as the Lord Lieutenant of Lancashire, becoming the first woman in Lancashire to ever have been appointed to the office.

 Early life and education

-Parker was born Amanda Jane Backhouse on her family's farm in the village of Bashall Eaves, near Clitheroe in Lancashire.
-She was educated at Clitheroe Royal Grammar School before working for Lancashire County Council.
-She went on to read agricultural economics at Newcastle University before joinging Barclays Bank's graduate trainee program.
+Parker was born Amanda Jane Backhouse (in 1962) in Our Lady Of Compassion in the town of Blackburn in Lancashire.
+She was educated at Clitheroe Royal Grammar School and went on to read agricultural economics at Newcastle University before joining Barclays Bank's graduate trainee program.

 Career

-Parker manages her own business in computer systems and home automation and formerly owned a paintball company, which she founded after graduating from university.
-She also serves as the châtelaine of her family's estate, Browsholme Hall, which is the oldest surviving historic home in Lancashire.
+Mrs Parker managed her own business in computer systems and home automation; formerly owned a paintball company, which she founded after graduating from university; and now manages the commercial arm of the family estate.
+She also serves as the châtelaine of her family's estate, Browsholme Hall, which is the oldest surviving historic family home in Lancashire.
 As châtelaine, Parker has worked to expand tourism at Browsholme and opened the house up as a wedding and conference venue.